 - Provide future training opportunities for Zambian medical staff.

 On the 21st March 2011, a team of over 30 medical personnel from New Zealand, Ireland and South Africa, led by Harsh Singh a Cardiothoracic Surgeon, performed the first of what seven successful cardiac operations in Lusaka.
-This was the first of five missions to be conducted annually.
+This was the first of an intended five missions to be conducted annually.